 - track their progress against a variety of best practice information management behaviours

-- develop plans and undertake projects that progress their information management maturity
+- develop plans and undertake projects that progress their information and data management maturity

 - advise Archives of their RNA holdings and transfer plans, and

 - Make sure you can access the survey.
 Your agency's Check-up PLUS coordinator will receive logon details in an email from ORIMA Research.
 If you require access to Check-up PLUS, contact your agency's co-ordinator.
 If you are the coordinator and are unable to access the survey, contact us.

 - Start early.
 You'll need to gather some information to answer the survey questions so it is best you log on early and familiarise yourself with the questions.

 - Talk to your stakeholders and your agency head so everyone is aware of the survey and their role in completing your submission.

 - You'll find the submission button on the final page of the survey.
 The button will become active when you have completed all sections of the survey.